informalsystems/emerald/docs/operational-docs/src/architecture/execution-client.md

 - `AppMsg::ReceivedProposalPart` When all the parts of a proposed blocked have been received, Emerald validates the block against the execution client by calling `newPayload`.

-- `AppMsg::Decided` Once consensus is reached, the block is validated again against the execution client (via a `newPayload` call).This is necessary as the proposer has not called `newPayload` in `ReceiveProposalParts`.
+- `AppMsg::Decided` Once consensus is reached, the block is validated again against the execution client (via a `newPayload` call).
+  This is necessary as the proposer has not called `newPayload` in `ReceiveProposalParts`.
   Then, a call to `forkchoiceUpdated` updates the head of the chain in the execution client.
   As an optimization, Emerald avoid re-validation by caching blocks that have been validated already so that non-proposing nodes do not have to call `newPayload` twice.

 - `AppMsg::ProcessSyncedValue` When Emerald is syncing, it validates blocks received from other nodes by calling `newPayload` (as in `RecieveProposalParts`).